Pens appreciate now-Coyotes coach Tocchet's role in Cup wins

 ”You just do your part,” Tocchet said after the Coyotes’ morning skate in Washington. ”The players for me are the major contributors, Mike Sullivan obviously making the decisions. … Even a team that wins a Stanley Cup, your fourth-line player has to do something.
 To win a Cup, everybody has to kind of pull the rope, and that’s the way we did in Pittsburgh.
 Whether you’re a player, coach, a scout or whatever, I think everybody contributed.”

 Of course, one text he got in the middle of the struggles shows how likable he was to Penguins players.
-It was a simple message from captain Sidney Crosby: ”Hang in there.”
+It came from captain Sidney Crosby with a simple message: ”Hang in there.”

 That kind of camaraderie is already building with the young Coyotes, who routinely ask Tocchet about Crosby, Evgeni Malkin and others to pick his brain about some of the best in the game.